Murali47k/CS5617_SoftwareEngg/README.md

 |
 ├── Lec 6 : Threads , Processes and Interprocess Communication
 |
-├── Lec 7 : More about MVVM and Thread Scheduling
+├── Lec 7 : More about MVVM and Threads
 .
 ```